jliberacki/Dalex-Game/README.md

 Game based on the **Doctor Who** episode **Dalek**.
 Inspiration: http://www.isaacsukin.com/sites/daleks/index.html

-⋅⋅*Destroy the Daleks by making them run into each other, forming piles ⋅⋅*Running into Daleks or piles will kill you ⋅⋅*Daleks will move toward you every time you take any action
+*Destroy the Daleks by making them run into each other, forming piles *Running into Daleks or piles will kill you
+*Daleks will move toward you every time you take any action

 Controls: